siyabehl1/Speech_Analysis_Program/README.md

 # Speech_Analysis_Program
-This project will analyze any speech inputted by the user in the file format ".txt".
+This project processes speech input provided by the user in the ".txt" file format.
+The program enables users to upload speeches, facilitating in-depth analysis of speech content and execution of various statistical computations.
+These computations include word count, average word and sentence lengths, as well as readability scores.
+Additionally, the project generates word cloud visuals derived from the preivously stated statistical insights.
+Furthermore, the software proficiently executes user-initiated searches.